jason-davey/studio/TECHNICAL_SPEC.md

     - AI content suggestions (✨) for headline, sub-headline, CTA.
     - Local storage management to save/load/delete named A/B Hero configurations (including campaign focus).
     - Generates JSON for Version A and B; allows copy/download.
-    - "Render A/B Versions for Preview" button (links to `/landing-preview` with configs).
-Currently passes Hero configs; needs update to pass full blueprints.
+    - "Render A/B Versions for Preview" button (links to `/landing-preview` with Hero configs transferred via localStorage).
 - **Step 5: Prepare for Deployment:**
     - Instructions for using generated JSON in Firebase.
     - Link to Firebase Console.
     - Reference to `PLAYBOOK.md`.

 ### 3.6.
 Landing Page Preview (`/landing-preview`)
-- Displays two full landing page versions side-by-side based on `blueprintA` and `blueprintB` JSON (representing `PageBlueprint` objects) passed in URL query parameters.
+- Displays two Hero Section versions side-by-side based on `heroConfigA` and `heroConfigB` (representing `RecommendationHeroConfig` objects) passed via `localStorage`.
+(Note: This page was previously capable of showing full blueprints; temporarily simplified to Hero-only for diagnosing data transfer issues.
+The goal is to revert to full blueprint preview once data transfer is robust.)
-- Each version renders Hero, Benefits, Testimonials, Trust Signals, and Form sections based on its respective blueprint, including respecting section visibility.
-- Falls back to default content if URL parameters are missing or invalid.
+- Falls back to default hero content if `localStorage` items are missing or invalid.

 ### 3.7.
 AI Content Suggestions (`src/ai/flows/suggest-hero-copy-flow.ts`)
 - Genkit flow that suggests hero copy (headline, sub-headline, CTA).